Credit Education

 April 9, 20265 min read

-Why 'Dispute Everything' Is a Credit Repair Scam, Not a Strategy
+Why 'Dispute Everything' Credit Repair Backfires

 10 Credit Hacks That Will Ruin You — #4

-Why 'Dispute Everything' Is a Credit Repair Scam, Not a Strategy
+Why 'Dispute Everything' Credit Repair Backfires

 Credit repair companies charge thousands to dispute everything on your report — accurate or not.
 The FTC calls it a major red flag, and here's exactly why it backfires.